eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

         * **Namespace** - The namespace where the application should be deployed (restricted to namespaces configured in the Argo Project).

 3. Finally, repeat that step for each application and each environment.

+**Congrats!!** :smiley: :+1: You successfully completed all steps in the workshop.
+You learned leveraging the toolkit to create an application, register a pipeline for and the app and connect to your source repo.
+Finally you learned how to hook the GitOps Argo CD to your CI pipeline to

+* create ahow tonow have your application running inside your development cluster and being delivered using a Tekton based CI pipeline.
+The next step would be to hook your Continuous Delivery tool -- in our case Argo CD -- to the CI pipeline that we've created in this section.

 Having reached this point, we recommend you repeat the process a few more times using different Code Patterns templates and explore the Developer view in OpenShift to get familiar with it.